 We can also output the displacement fields resulting from the registration, we can call WriteDisplacementField() with the desired vector component as an argument.
 For a 2D registration, you would want to write out both the x and y displacements, and this requires two calls to the aforementioned function.

-'''

-if (X->GetWriteDisplacements())

-{

-X->WriteDisplacementField(0);

-X->WriteDisplacementField(1);

-// If this were a 3D example, you might also want to call this line:
+''' if (registrationFilter->GetWriteDisplacements()) { registrationFilter->WriteDisplacementField(0); registrationFilter->WriteDisplacementField(1); // If this were a 3D example, you might also want to call this line: // registrationFilter->WriteDisplacementField(2); '''

-// X->WriteDisplacementField(2);

-}

-'''